-Adaptation : The process of adjustment to actual or expected climate and its effects.
-In human systems, adaptation seeks to moderate or avoid harm or exploit beneficial opportunities.
-In some natural systems, human intervention may facilitate adjustment to expected climate and its effects.
+Adaptation 1 : The process of adjustment to actual or expected climate and its effects.
+In Auaptation : human systems, adaptation seeks to moderate or avoid harm or exploit beneficial opportunities.
+In some natural systems, human intervention may Climata ahangaa facilitate adjustment to expected climate and its effects.
 Climate change: Climate change refers to a change in the state of the climate that can be identified (e.g., by using statistical tests) by changes in the mean and/or the variability of its properties, and that persists for an extended period, typically decades or longer.
-Climate change may be due to natural internal processes or external forcing such as modulations of the solar cycles, volcanic eruptions, and persistent anthropogenic changes in the composition of the atmosphere or in land use.
-Climate variability : Climate variability refers to variations in the mean state and other statistics (such as standard deviations, the occurrence of extremes, etc.) of the climate on all temporal and spatial scales beyond that of individual weather events.
+Climate change may be due to natural internal processes or external forcing such as modulations of the solar cycles, volcanic eruptions, and persistent anthropogenic changes in the on composition of the atmosphere or in land use.
+Climate variability 1 : Climate variability refers to variations in the mean state and other statistics (such as standard deviations, the occurrence of extremes, etc.) of the climate on all temporal and spatial scales beyond that of individual weather events.
 Variability may be due to natural internal processes within the climate system (internal variability), or to variations in natural or anthropogenic external forcing (external variability).
-Disaster risk Processes for designing, implementing, and evaluating strategies, policies, management : and measures to improve the understanding of disaster risk, foster disaster risk reduction and transfer, and promote continuous improvement in disaster preparedness, response, and recovery practices, with the explicit purpose of increasing numan security, well-being, quanty of file, and Facewater Annuach A strategy for the integrated management of land, water and living Ecosystem Approach: A strategy for the integrated management of rand, water and fiving way.
-An ecosystem approach is based on the application of appropriate scientific methods focused on levels of biological organization which encompass the essential structure processes functions and interactions among organisms and their environment.
-It recognizes that humans with their cultural diversity are an integral component of many ecosystems Exposure : The presence of people, livelihoods, species or ecosystems.
-Lipobulo environmental functions, services, and resources, infrastructure, or economic, social, or cultural assets in places and settings that could be adversely affected.
-Hazard : The potential occurrence of a natural or human-induced physical event or trend or physical impact that may cause loss of life, injury, or other health impacts, as well as damage and loss to property, infrastructure, livelihoods, service provision, ecosystems, and environmental resources.
-Integrated coastal A dynamic process for the sustainable management and use of coastal zone management zones, taking into account at the same time the fragility of coastal $(ICZM)^2$ : ecosystems and landscapes, the diversity of activities and uses, their interactions, the maritime orientation of certain activities and uses and their impact on both the marine and land parts.
-Impacts : Effects on natural and human systems of extreme weather and climate events and of climate change.
-Impacts generally refer to effects on lives, livelihoods, health, ecosystems, economies, societies, cultures, services, and infrastructure due to the interaction of climate changes or hazardous climate events occurring within a specific time period and the vulnerability of an exposed society or system.
+Disaster risk Processes for designing, implementing, and evaluating strategies, policies, management 1 : and measures to improve the understanding of disaster risk, foster disaster risk reduction and transfer, and promote continuous improvement in disaster preparedness, response, and recovery practices, with the explicit purpose of increasing human security, well-being, quality of life, and sustainable development.
+Ecosystem Approach: A strategy for the integrated management of land, water and living resources that promotes conservation and sustainable use in an equitable way.
+An ecosystem approach is based on the application of appropriate scientific methods, focused on levels of biological organization, which encompass the essential structure, processes, functions and interactions among organisms and their environment.
+It recognizes that humans, with their cultural diversity, are an integral component of many ecosystems.
+Exposure 1 : The presence of people, livelihoods, species or ecosystems, environmental functions, services, and resources, infrastructure, or economic, social, or cultural assets in places and settings that could be adversely affected.
+Hazard 1 : The potential occurrence of a natural or human-induced physical event or trend or physical impact that may cause loss of life, injury, or other health impacts, as well as damage and loss to property, infrastructure, livelihoods, service provision, ecosystems, and environmental resources.
+Integrated coastal A dynamic process for the sustainable management and use of coastal zone management zones, taking into account at the same time the fragility of coastal $(ICZM)^2$: ecosystems and landscapes, the diversity of activities and uses, their interactions, the maritime orientation of certain activities and uses and their impact on both the marine and land parts.
+Impacts 1 : Effects on natural and human systems of extreme weather and climate - events and of climate change.
+Impacts generally refer to effects on lives, livelihoods, health, ecosystems, economies, societies, cultures, services, and infrastructure due to the interaction of climate changes or hazardous climate events occurring within a specific time period and the vulnerability of an exposed society or system. of an exposed boelety of system.

-&lt;sup>1 IPCC, 2014: Climate Change 2014: Impacts, Adaptation, and Vulnerability.
+1 IPCC, 2014: Climate Change 2014: Impacts, Adaptation, and Vulnerability.
 Contribution of Working Group II to the Fifth Assessment Report of the Intergovernmental Panel on Climate Change.

-&lt;sup>2 Protocol on Integrated Coastal Zone Management in the Mediterranean.
+2 Protocol on Integrated Coastal Zone Management in the Mediterranean.